jaardila-3/NetCoreBaseStructure/README.md

-# NetCoreBaseStructure
+# NetCoreBaseStructure - Account Management Branch

-A foundational structure for building .NET Core projects, designed with a scalable five-layer architecture to ensure maintainability and best practices.
-This repository provides a starting point for .NET Core applications using ASP.NET Core MVC, Entity Framework Core with Oracle Database in a Code First approach, and modern design patterns like the Generic Repository and Unit of Work.
-It also incorporates DotNetEnv for environment variable management, making it ideal for development environments.
+This branch (`feature/account-management`) extends the foundational structure for building .NET Core projects by implementing a custom user management system.
+It includes authentication, authorization, and role management using a scalable five-layer architecture, ASP.NET Core MVC with areas, Entity Framework Core with Oracle Database in a Code First approach, and modern design patterns like the Generic Repository and Unit of Work.

 ## Overview
-This template includes:
+This branch introduces:
+- Custom user management with tables `Users`, `Roles`, and `UserRoles`.
+- Authentication and authorization using cookie-based authentication configured in `Program.cs`.
+- Account management functionality in the `Account` area, including login, registration, and logout.

 ## Five-Layer Architecture: